samuelcolvin/smokeshow/README.md

 * 🙈 view the HTML version of coverage reports
 * 👀 create a quick website to show someone something

 _smokeshow_ is here to help.
-It lets you create a static website, 30 days after the site is created, it vanishes like smoke in the wind.
+It lets you create a static website, 1 year after the site is created, it vanishes like smoke in the wind.

 What's great about _smokeshow_: